DanJenkins-Developer/AnalystTools/README.md

 &ensp; &ensp; &#8627; <span style="color: green">File Path \`exampleFile.path\` flagged for {you would insert the alert name here} on Host \`exampleHost\` under User \`exampleUser\` at Group \`exampleGroup\`.</span>

 ### `ctrl+win+shift+v`: Duplicate Format (MacOS Cmd Key)
+- This hotkey takes the url for a hive case and optionally the case number and formates into a duplicate hive case link.
+- To add the case number, copy it to your clipboard and then use the `Extra Text` hotkey to store it.
+Then copy the url and use this hotkey.
+- <span style="color: green">Duplicate of \[Hive Case #{value stored with the Extra Text Hotkey}\](https[://]hive.cyber.tamus[.]edu/)</span>

 ### `ctrl+alt+shift+a`: Extra Text Format
+- This hotkey stores your clipboard for another hotkey to use later.

 ### `ctrl+alt+1`: Extra Text 1 Format
+- This hotkey is to store additional info, currently only used to store the User Job Title in the `Person Info` hotkey.

 ### `ctrl+alt+2`: Extra Text 2 Format
+- This hotkey is to store additional info, currently only used to store the User Department in the `Person Info` hotkey.

 ### `ctrl+alt+c`: Column Format